ac-uoc/Pax-agreements-and-conflictivity/README.md

 https://youtu.be/hvimvzgtd6w

 which presents the global evolution of a variable, life expectancy, defined by countries and regions.
 It represents the temporal evolution of the variable, which in this case grows, and changes paradigm: from long family and short life, to short family and long life.
 The idea is to develop the visualization in a way that makes this fact clear to the viewer.

+The result is a 41.7 Mb mp4 video pax-c.mp4 that by Github requirement (< 25Mb) we had to compress as pax-c.7z.

 What we have done is to use the data from the https://www.peaceagreements.org/ database of peace agreements, and deduce from the differences in the date of signature in days, for the same country, the conflictuality that may be present: no one who has no conflicts will sign an unnecessary peace treaty.
 When there is conflict or war, peace agreements eventually appear; when conflict is low, agreements are long-lasting, while if it is high, they are ephemeral.